This is the method I used to achieve the “color separations” in the previous post:

 Use filter, map tile to view repeat in multiples- adding a 0 to both x and y pixel number values is an easy way to achieve that.
 The tiled image is in turn easily gridded if such a graph is required- simply go to view, highlight show grid, grab the resulting image, and save

-If the repeat is satisfactory: back to image cropped screen, click within window, go to file export menu, choose file format, and save as png, bmp, etc for download, or simply screen grab the image in an easy to see size if punching a card or requiring a single repeat chart.
+If the repeat is satisfactory: back to image cropped screen, click within the window, go to file export menu, choose the file format, and save as png, BMP, etc for download, or simply screen grab the image in an easy to see size if punching a card or requiring a single repeat chart.
 I do not own Dak; GIMP does have a .pat read and save, but I have no way of testing whether files are in any way compatible between the 2 programs.

 For the simplest DBJ separation, each row will break down into 2 colors, which in turn need to be knit with 2 passes for each color.
-This method is the one that is most likely to increase lengthening of the knit image, but one that “always” works.
+This method is the one that is most likely to increase the lengthening of the knit image, but one that “always” works.

-Adjust numbers to desired scaling, height doubled for the original repeat would be 18 pixels in length, here is the result
+Adjust numbers to the desired scaling, height doubled for the original repeat would be 18 pixels in length, here is the result

-To separate the rows revert to RGB mode, unselect repeat area by clicking outside its parameters
+To separate the rows revert to RGB mode, unselect repeat area by clicking outside its parameters.

-row 1/color 1 in DBJ needs to knit in the largest number of “squares”, so my color inversion will begin on design row 2, for color 2; because these are individual pixels, numbering is not possible; I use color guides for row that need to be inverted and repeat outline, and use navigation bar to enlarge for easy selection individual rows with crop tool
+row 1/color 1 in DBJ needs to knit in the largest number of “squares”, so my color inversion will begin on design row 2, for color 2; because these are individual pixels, numbering is not possible; I use color guides for the row that need to be inverted and repeat outline, and use the navigation bar to enlarge for easy selection individual rows with the crop tool

 If the double length of the separation is required: image _mode _indexed removes red and yellow squares, repeat process described above: select motif, use scale tool over the same area, scale image to 8X36.
 The caveat here is that one needs to be in the original canvas area: with a beginning canvas that was 64 X40, there is enough room for doubling length once more.
-Undo scale, use scale tool again, dragging upper and lower corners, keeping an eye on changing numbers in window for scale tool, type correction to numbers if needed, click on scale , autocrop to selection for export in desired format or screen grab and print to desired size
+Undo scale, use scale tool again, dragging upper and lower corners, keeping an eye on changing numbers in the window for scale tool, type correction to numbers if needed, click on scale, autocrop to selection for export in the desired format or screen grab and print to the desired size

 adding colors: 3 colors per row motif, drawn in RGB mode